Huangyaow/DP-MultiRAG/README.md

 | `--budget-floor`  | `0.3`                         | refuse when remaining budget falls below this    |
 | `--decay`         | `0.85`                        | exposure decay factor between turns              |
 | `--top-k`         | `2`                           | candidates retrieved per turn                    |

-## What you should see

-- Turns 1-3 ask low-sensitivity meta questions (reporter, branch, incident type).
-Risk stays under the threshold, evidence is **not** redacted, the model answers normally.
-- Turn 4 (`Which records were affected?`) hits the high-sensitivity span `employee IDs 4821-4835`.
-Risk crosses `--risk-high`, **Step 3** redacts the IDs, and the answer becomes a controlled refusal.
-- Turn 5-6 deplete the per-document budget; the gate in `demo.py` returns a hard refusal without even calling the LLM.